cbergmeir/cc2425/session3/README.md

 You can use build to download layers from Docker Hub and assemble them into Singularity containers.

 ```
-$ sudo singularity build lolcow.sif docker://godlovedc/lolcow
+$ singularity build lolcow.sif docker://godlovedc/lolcow
 ```

 ### Building containers from Singularity definition files

 Singularity definition files,  can be used as the target when building a container.
-Using the Docker equivalence, these would be the Dockerfile's we use to build an image.
+Using the Docker equivalence, these would be the Dockerfiles we use to build an image.

 Here you can see an example of a definition file `lolcow.def`: